 '''

 absroot = largest_root(p1,p2,p3)

 %timeit largest_root(p1,p2,p3)

-1 loop, best of 3: 2.91 s per loop
+1.96 s +/- 12 ms per loop (mean +/- std. dev. of 7 runs, 1 loop each)

 '''

-25.4 Diagnosing Performance Issues
+26.4 Diagnosing Performance Issues

 When Numba cannot convert Python code to native code, it will make calls to standard Python.
 This has a negative impact on performance if it occurs inside a tight loop.
 To understand which lines might be problematic, first, execute the just-in-time compiled function and then call jit_func.inspect_types() to produce a line-by-line report.
 While this report is relatively technical, lines that might cause performance issues will contain :: pyobject.
 If these occur inside a loop, then it might be necessary to remove these Python calls and to manually replace them with simpler code that Numba can understand.